true-community/true-localisation/README.md

 ## Changing language

-- If your game is already in the game, just switch to it from the menu.
+- If your language is already officially in the game, just switch to it from the menu.

-- If not — change language code at your `userdata/user.ltx`.<br/>
+- If not — set language code in your `userdata/user.ltx` file.<br/>
   For example, for German: `g_language rus` > `g_language ger`

 ---